StevenBSF/ai_research/ACM MM rebuttal.md

 ## **Q4: Overfitting to Noise-Free Views**

+原本：CausalMVC explicitly addresses the risk of overfitting to noise-free views (DVD) via a causal content consistency module.
+This enforces alignment across views, ensuring no single view can dominate clustering decisions.
+The style receptive field also ensures each view’s unique traits are fairly integrated.

  *Thank you for raising the concern about potential overfitting to a noise-free (dominant) view.
 We appreciate the opportunity to clarify this possible misunderstanding.* In our problem setting, we identified two distinct dependency issues: **Noisy View Dependency (NVD)** and **Dominant View Dependency (DVD)** .
 The reviewer’s concern about “overfitting to noise-free views” essentially corresponds to the **DVD problem**, where a model might over-rely on a single clean or information-rich view and neglect other views.
 We specifically designed our method to avoid this.
 First, our approach addresses **NVD** by filtering out noise – ensuring that spurious variations in any view are not mistaken for meaningful content .
 More relevant here, to combat **DVD** we introduce a **causal content consistency mechanism** that forces the underlying content representation to be aligned across all views  .
 In practice, this means even if one view is noise-free or particularly informative, the model cannot simply ignore the others; instead, it must find a consistent content representation that all views agree on.
 This **cross-view consistency** acts as a regularizer against overfitting to one view.
 As our paper describes, if one view were to produce an overly confident content embedding, it could dominate the clustering decision; therefore, we enforce consistency so that other views (even if slightly noisier) must corroborate the content .
 Concurrently, our **content-centered style receptive field** ensures that each view’s unique style information is incorporated in a balanced way, rather than letting a single view dictate the representation .
 These measures **prevent the model from over-aligning to a single noise-free view** at the expense of others.
 We will clarify in the revision that our motivation from the start was to reduce exactly this “dominant view” over-reliance: we explicitly mitigate a scenario where one pristine view might otherwise overwhelm the multi-view learning process .
 In summary, our method maintains a **robust multi-view balance** – it extracts common content from all views (filtering noise where needed) and guards against any one view (even a noise-free one) monopolizing the clustering representation.
 We thank the reviewer for this point and will reinforce the explanation of how our **causal consistency module addresses the noise-free (dominant) view case** in the paper.